Nutty

 In a nutshell

-Chip offers one of the best savings rates out there – currently a massive 5.10%* with a Cash ISA, and 4.84%* with an Instant Access Account.
+Chip offers a great savings rates – currently a massive 4.84%* with a Cash ISA, and 4.01%* with an Instant Access Account.
 You'll be able to get your money back whenever you like too.
-You can also save all automatically too (if you want to).
+You can also save automatically too (if you want to).
 5 stars from us.

 Nuts About Money rating